Logo

 4) Plan Transactions With Intent

-• Harvest losses in a down market to reduce taxable gains in the same period.
+• Where permitted, harvesting losses in a down market may reduce taxable gains in the same period.

 You Might Like: